asyi/quibbler/README.md

 # QUIBBLER README

 Quibbler is a digital bookshelf built using `Ruby 2.5.1` and `Rails 5.2.1`.
-It let you keep track of the books: you own; would like to own; are currently reading; and have already read!
+It lets you keep track of the books: you own; would like to own; are currently reading; and have already read!

 ## How to run it
 * `docker-compose build` will build the app.